-If, on any payment date, available collections of the transition charges, together with available amounts in the subaccounts, are not sufficient to pay interest due on all outstanding transition bonds on that payment date, amounts available will be allocated pro rata based on the amount of interest payable on each tranche.
-If, on any payment date, remaining collections of the transition charges, together with available amounts in the subaccounts, are not sufficient to pay principal due and payable on all outstanding transition bonds on that payment date, amounts available will be allocated pro rata based on the principal amount of each tranche then due and payable.
-If, on any payment date, remaining collections of the transition charges, together with available amounts in the subaccounts, are not sufficient to pay principal scheduled to be paid on all outstanding transition bonds, amounts available will be allocated pro rata based on the principal amounts of each tranche then scheduled to be paid on the payment date.
-If the trustee uses amounts on deposit in the capital subaccount to pay those amounts or make those transfers, as the case may be, subsequent adjustments to the transition charges will take into account, among other things, the need to replenish those amounts.
+If, on any payment date, available collections of transition charges allocable to a series of transition bonds, together with available amounts in the related subaccounts, are not sufficient to pay interest due on all outstanding transition bonds of that series on that payment date, amounts available will be allocated pro rata based on the amount of interest payable on each tranche in that series.
+If, on any payment date, remaining collections of transition charges allocable to a series of transition bonds, together with available amounts in the subaccounts, are not sufficient to pay principal due and payable on all outstanding transition bonds of that series on that payment date, amounts available will be allocated pro rata based on the principal amount of each tranche then due and payable.
+If, on any payment date, remaining collections of transition charges allocable to a series of transition bonds, together with available amounts in the subaccounts, are not sufficient to pay principal scheduled to be paid on all outstanding transition bonds of that series, amounts available will be allocated pro rata based on the principal amounts of each tranche then scheduled to be paid on the payment date.
+If the trustee uses amounts on deposit in the capital subaccount to pay those amounts or make those transfers, as the case may be, subsequent adjustments to the transition charges related to that series or tranche will take into account, among other things, the need to replenish those amounts.